lanl/tinerator/joss-paper/paper.md

 preferential flow paths through RichDEM, choose to refine around these preferential flow paths, and map spatial datasets to cells or nodes of the generated mesh.
-The users can choose the mesh generator from JIGSAW, Triangle, and LaGriT (via PyLaGriT).
+The users can choose the mesh generator from JIGSAW [@Engwirda:2018], Triangle [@Shewchuk:1996], and LaGriT (via PyLaGriT) [@LosAlamos:2020].
 TINerator exposes all data to the user, which allows working on the data using the full Python ecosystem, for example to filter and interpolate for specific use cases.

 # Use cases